-The first patient in our Phase 2 trial had an 87% reduction in plasma lyso-Gb3 levels as of eighteen months posttreatment with AVR-RD-01, and the third patient had a plasma lyso-Gb3 reduction of 52% as of six months post-treatment with AVR-RD-01.
-Plasma lyso-Gb3 data are also available for the second patient in the Phase 2 trial, up to twelve months post-treatment with AVR-RD-01.
-This patient has an N215S genotype, which is associated with a late-onset cardiac variant phenotype and does not typically result in Gb3 accumulation in the kidney or skin.
-Accordingly, this patient's skin and kidney biopsy had low levels of plasma Gb3 and lyso-Gb3 at all measurements, including at baseline.
-Although we expect that data obtained from this patient will not provide meaningful insight on the efficacy endpoints in our Phase 2 clinical trial, including kidney and skin biopsies, there may be other important insights derived from data collected from this patient in the Phase 2 clinical trial.
+The first patient in our FAB-GT trial had an 86% reduction in plasma lyso-Gb3 levels as of 29 months post-treatment with AVR-RD-01, the third patient had a plasma lyso-Gb3 reduction of 55% as of 19 months post-treatment, and the fourth patient had a plasma lyso-Gb3 reduction of 69% as of 12 months post-treatment with AVR-RD-01, in each case as compared to baseline.
+The second patient has an N215S genotype, which is associated with a late-onset cardiac variant phenotype and does not typically result in Gb3 accumulation in the kidney or skin.